 - individualised career counselling in Years 10–12 on an individual basis as needed

-- advice on flexible pathways at the Senior School level that may include an OP (Overall Position score) in 2019, ATAR (Australian Tertiary Admission Rank) in 2020 and beyond, VET (Vocational Education and Training), and study at Certificate, Diploma and Bachelor degree levels
+- advice on flexible pathways at the Secondary School level that may include an ATAR (Australian Tertiary Admission Rank), VET (Vocational Education and Training), and study at Certificate, Diploma and Bachelor degree levels

 - help with applications for work experience and school-based apprenticeships and traineeships

 - monitoring and support of students completing school-based apprenticeships and traineeships

 - invitations to guest speakers from universities, Defence Force, TAFE, industry and workplace representatives to speak with students about opportunities and pathways available for them